 Yes, beef Madras curry freezes well.

-Allow it to cool and then ladle into suitable freezer containers.
-You can freeze this for up to 4 months.
+Allow it to cool and then transfer it into suitable freezer containers.
+You can freeze this Madras curry for up to 4 months.

-To use, allow to defrost in the refrigerator and then transfer to a saucepan and heat thoroughly.
+To use, allow the curry to defrost in the refrigerator, then transfer it to a saucepan and heat thoroughly.

 Make ahead

-If you want to make this ahead of time, you can prepare it up to just before the chopped coriander is added at the last step.
+If you want to make this ahead of time, you can prepare the curry to the point where the chopped coriander is added at the last step.

 Allow to cool, and then refrigerate, covered, for up to 3 days.